domsch1988/Website2App/README.md

   Optional.
 If not present, your provided URL will be the Title

 Currently, you need to set the Icon for the shortcut yourself.

+If you need specific scripting or you get errors on loading the website, you need to add the following into the Registry:
+HKLM\SOFTWARE\WOW6432Node\Microsoft\Internet Explorer\Main\FeaterControl\FEATURE_BROWSER_EMULATION\
+- Create a new DWARE entry
+- Name is "Website2App.exe"
+- Value is "11001" Decimal

+This ensures the App is using IE11 as a Browser engine.
+If not present, it defaults to some older version which doesn't support some kinds of scripting or other features.